lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ```solidity
 function setData(bytes32 dataKey, bytes memory dataValue) external;
 ```
-This function is part of the [ERC725Y](https://github.com/ERC725Alliance/ERC725/blob/develop/docs/ERC-725.md#setdata) specification, with additional requirements as follows:
+This function is part of the [ERC725Y] specification, with additional requirements as follows:

-- MUST emit only the first 256 bytes of the dataValue parameter in the [DataChanged](https://github.com/ERC725Alliance/ERC725/blob/develop/docs/ERC-725.md#datachanged) Event.
+- MUST emit only the first 256 bytes of the dataValue parameter in the [DataChanged] event.

 #### setData (Array)